It's good to go through the Exchange Hybrid test plan checklist and test all the…

 Enable-RemoteMailbox ExchangeGuid is mandatory on UserMailbox

 After you run the Enable-RemoteMailbox cmdlet to create an Exchange Online mailbox for an existing on-premises user, it fails.
-The errors show up that ExchangeGuid is mandatory on UserMailbox and Database is mandatory on UserMailbox.
+The errors show that ExchangeGuid is mandatory on UserMailbox and Database is mandatory on UserMailbox.
 What’s happening, and what is the solution to these errors?

 The organization got a hybrid environment, and the mailboxes are in Exchange Online (Office 365).
 After you create the users in Active Directory on-premises, Azure AD Connect will sync the AD objects to Azure Active Directory.
 The last step is to create an Exchange Online mailbox for the users with the Enable-RemoteMailbox PowerShell cmdlet.